penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/11_add_tool_servicenow_update_incident_to_agentloop.md

     ![Run Workflow](./images/09_12_run_workflow.png "run workflow")

-    You will receive a notification when the workflow as successfully started
+    You will receive a notification when the workflow has successfully started
     ![Workflow Started](./images/09_13_workflow_started.png "workflow started")

-1. Navigate to you **Run History** and located you **Running** instance.
+1. Navigate to your **Run History** and locate your **Running** instance.
 Click on the identifier to view the executed steps and agent chat session.

     ![Workflow Run History](./images/09_14_workflow_run_history.png "workflow run history")